Excellency: Jordan

 Like many countries that once formed part of the Ottoman Empire, His/Her Excellency is used as the style for those with the title of Bey or Pasha.
 In Arabic the latter titles are often included between the first and last names of the holder, while in English the titles are not usually included and the style of His/Her Excellency is used on its own.
 Those styled this way include government ministers, senior military officers, and the husbands and children of Princesses.

 Kenya

-The president of Kenya is addressed as "His/Her Excellency".
+The president of Kenya is referred to as "His/Her Excellency".

-The governors of the counties and diplomats are also addressed as "His/Her Excellency".
+The governors of the counties and diplomats are also referred to as "His/Her Excellency".